Current Members

 Jasmine is a PhD student in the American Culture department at the University of Michigan, Ann Arbor.
 Their research interests lie at the intersections of digital and carceral studies, with an emphasis on the digital technology sector of the prison-industrial complex.

-Jasmine will have a guest appearance on an episode of Rustbelt Abolition Radio, titled Crimmigration and Internationalist Abolition.
+Jasmine will have a guest appearance on an episode of Rustbelt Abolition Radio titled Crimmigration and Internationalist Abolition.

 Megan Rim

 Megan Rim is a PhD Candidate in Digital Studies in the Department of American Culture at the University of Michigan, Ann Arbor.
 She is interested in race and digital technologies, algorithmic bias, infrastructure, and surveillance.
-Her current dissertation project examines the impact of face recognition technologies on communities of color focusing on their reification of the “human” and the racial logics involved.
+Her current dissertation project examines the impact of face recognition technologies on communities of color, focusing on their reification of the “human” and the racial logics involved.
 She is currently a Program Assistant at UM’s Digital Studies Institute.

 Cengiz Salman

 Cengiz Salman (he/him/his) is a PhD candidate in the Department of American Culture (Digital Studies) at the University of Michigan, Ann Arbor.
 He is broadly interested in theories of race and capitalism and the relationship between unemployment, statistics, and computer systems.
 His dissertation research uses ethnographic methods to investigate the consequences of the state of Michigan’s use of a computer system (MiDAS) to manage unemployment insurance applications and benefits, which wrongfully accused tens of thousands of Michigan residents of committing unemployment insurance fraud.
 Salman is a recipient of a Fulbright IIE Award.
-He is co-author on the book Technoprecarious with University of Michigan’s Precarity Lab.
+He co-authors the book Technoprecarious with the University of Michigan’s Precarity Lab.

 Peer-reviewed/Academic: